 When we take a four-legged friend home with us, whether it is a puppy that runs all the time, we do not underestimate the socialisation phase and the importance of using an experienced professional.

-There are puppy training courses that cater for every need, from basic to more advanced commands.
-Contact a certified ethologist who knows his stuff: with the health of our faithful friend, you don’t mess around and collecting traumas, unfortunately, is not that difficult.
+There are puppy training courses that cater to every need, from basic to more advanced commands.
+Contact a certified ethologist who knows his stuff: with the health of our faithful friend, you don’t mess around, and collecting traumas is, unfortunately, not that difficult.

 Thank you for reading the article to the end.
 Your reading contribution was significant to us.